vfarcic/devops24/manuscript/05-chart-museum.md

 In my case, the output is `cm.18.221.122.90.nip.io`.

 If you go back to the values output, you'll notice that the Chart requires host to be defined as a key, with paths as values.
-We need to escape "special" characters if they are used as keys.
+The problem with that lies in the fact that "special" characters cannot be used as keys.
 In the case of our address, we need to escape all the dots.
 We'll use a bit of `sed` magic for that.

 ```bash
 CM_ADDR_ESC=$(echo $CM_ADDR \